hcastrio/Flashcard-Android-App/README.md

 <img src="https://github.com/hcastrio/Flashcard-Android-App/blob/master/walkthrough3.gif?raw=true" width=200><br>

-## Required
-- [+] User can create a card and still see their created card when the app is relaunched.
+- User can create a card and still see their created card when the app is relaunched.
-- [+] User can create muliple cards and browse through all created cards
+- User can create muliple cards and browse through all created cards

 ## Lab 2